makerdao/community/governance/polls/Proposal - Prioritising RWA - September 21, 2020.md

 ## Review

-The signal request for Quantitative Easing can be found [here](https://forum.makerdao.com/t/3902) along with the results.
+The signal request for RWA prioritisation can be found [here](https://forum.makerdao.com/t/signal-request-should-real-world-asset-collateral-onboarding-be-prioritised-in-the-short-term/4075) along with the results.
 Please review the discussion there to inform your position before voting.

 ## Next Steps